wolfgangj/bone-lisp/README.md

 *Note: This software is currently in pre-alpha status.*

 Bone is an interpreter for a lexically scoped Lisp-1.
-(Dynamic scoping will be added as an option.)
 It is based on immutable values and does tail-call elimination.
 The special feature that distinguishes it from other Lisps is the semi-automatic memory management:
 It uses explicit regions instead of garbage collection.